julianichagas/julianichagas/README.md

-## Hi there, I'm Juliani Chagas! 👋
+## Hi there, I'm Juliani Chagas! 👋🏻

+Welcome to my GitHub page.
+In this space I share Data Science codes, written in Python and SQL.
+They contain predictive and exploratory analyzes in order to use data to generate insights.

+I work to improve my knowledge in Data Analysis, Data Science, Programming, Machine Learning and Artificial Intelligence.

 ### About me:
 🎓 Bachelor in Information Systems<br>